kexiZeroing/kexiZeroing.github.io/src/blog/explore-running-code-in-browser.md

 ### CodeSandbox and StackBlitz
 **Sandpack** is a component toolkit for creating live-running code editing experiences, powered by the online bundler used on CodeSandbox. https://sandpack.codesandbox.io

-**WebContainers** are a browser-based runtime for executing Node.js applications and operating system commands, entirely inside your browser tab. https://webcontainers.io

 ```jsx
 import { Sandpack } from "@codesandbox/sandpack-react";